10 NPS Alternatives to Help You Better Understand Customer Behaviors

 Customer Lifetime Value tells you the amount of revenue your company has gained from your customers.
 You can calculate it based on a single customer or a customer segment.

-Unlike NPS, which only looks at the likelihood that a customer will refer your brand to a friend, shows the real financial impact a customer has made on your company over time.
+Unlike NPS, which only looks at the likelihood that a customer will refer your brand to a friend, LTV shows the real financial impact a customer has made on your company over time.
 It’s a tangible metric that’s a strong indicator of customer loyalty and satisfaction.

 To calculate LTV, multiply customer value by the average customer lifespan.